Blooym/xfer/README.md

 ## Features

-- End-to-end encrypted and sent via relay server.
+- Transfers are end-to-end encrypted and sent via relay server.
-- Supports uploading files and folders with full metadata retention.
+- Upload files or folders with full metadata retention.
-- Efficient compression for faster transfers.
+- Efficient compression of content for faster transfers.

 ## Installation